UAE participates in second day of 10th BRICS Parliamentary Forum

-A delegation from the Federal National Council’s parliamentary division, headed by His Excellency Dr. Ali Rashid Al Nuaimi, Chairman of the Defense, Interior and Foreign Affairs Committee, participated in the second day of the 10th Parliamentary Forum of the BRICS member states, held in St. Petersburg, Russia.
+A delegation from the Federal National Council’s parliamentary division, headed by His Excellency Dr. Ali Rashid Al Nuaimi, Chairman of the Defense, Interior and Foreign Affairs Committee, participated in the second day of the 10th Parliamentary Forum of the BRICS Member States, which was held in St. Petersburg, Russian Federation..

-The delegation of the UAE Parliamentary Division includes Sarah Mohammed Falaknaz, Marwan Obaid Al Muhairi, and Ahmed Mir Hashem Khouri, members of the Federal National Council, and Afra Rashid Al Basti, Assistant Secretary-General for Parliamentary Communication.
+The delegation of the UAE Parliamentary Division includes Her Excellency Sarah Mohammed Falaknaz, Marwan Obaid Al Muhairi, and Ahmed Mir Hashem Khouri, members of the Federal National Council, and Afra Rashid Al Basti, Assistant Secretary-General for Parliamentary Communication..

-In an intervention by the UAE Parliamentary Division, during the discussion of the topic “The role of parliaments in confronting the disintegration of the multilateral trading system and overcoming threats related to the results of global crises,” Marwan Al Muhairi stressed the importance of the role of parliaments in confronting challenges and enhancing a cooperative global environment, based on the responsibility of parliaments in enacting laws and formulating policies that contribute to mitigating the negative effects of the fragmentation of the multilateral trading system.
+In an intervention by the UAE Parliamentary Division, during the discussion of the topic “The role of parliaments in confronting the disintegration of the multilateral trading system and overcoming threats related to the results of global crises”, His Excellency Marwan Al Muhairi stressed the importance of the role of parliaments in confronting challenges and enhancing a cooperative global environment, based on the responsibility of parliaments in enacting laws and formulating policies that contribute to mitigating the negative effects of the fragmentation of the multilateral trading system..

 #UAE #participates #day #10th #BRICS #Parliamentary #Forum